ShingZhanho/ENGG1340-Project-25Spring/README.md

 ## How to Play

-Download the zip file and extract it.
+Download the ZIP file and extract it.
 Change your working directory to `build`:
    ```bash
    cd build